-Our proposed task faces two mutually-affected challenges. \textit{Specifically, under the view missing, it is difficult to alleviate the negative impact brought by data scarcity; meanwhile, the limited number of data raises the difficulty of overcoming the view-missing in turn.} These two challenges affect each other, and make them more difficult to address.
-Trying to solve these issues, we propose the \textit{Unified Gaussian Dense-anchoring (UGD)} method in this paper, shown in Fig.~\ref{fig:2}.
-We propose to overcome these two problems by building unified dense Gaussian anchors and densely anchoring the incomplete multi-view data into a unified latent space.
-More specifically, we first build the \textit{Dense Gaussian Anchor Inverse-aggregation (DGAI) module}.
-We assume that the observations of each view satisfy a Gaussian distribution.
-Therefore, in this module, we first estimate the view distribution of the training and testing sample by considering the statistics of the retrieved top-$k$ neighboring base visual concepts in the available views.
-Under the guidance of the available views, the distribution of the missing views can be recovered as much as possible.
-Then, dense Gaussian anchors are sampled from the training sample distribution, thereby densely anchoring the representations of the training sample in each view.
-In the meantime, the missing views of the test sample are interpolated by the anchor features located at the distribution center of the corresponding views.
-Finally, the \textit{inverse anchor aggregator} is adopted to inversely aggregate the Gaussian anchors of different views into a unified latent space.
-Meanwhile, the observations of the test sample are also unified under the guidance of the interpolated anchors.
-By exploring cross-view complementarity, the bias induced by the missing views can be further reduced.
-In addition to the DGAI module, we construct the \textit{Distribution Self-rectification (DS) module} to further adjust the anchors drawn from the training instances, so as to help to build a more effective metric-based classifier and further boost classification accuracy.
+Overall, FPML faces two mutually-affected challenges.
+On one hand, it is difficult to alleviate the negative impact brought by data scarcity under the view-missing problem.
+On the other hand, the limited number of data raises the difficulty of overcoming the view-missing issue in turn.
+These two challenges affect each other, making them more challenging to address.
+To overcome these issues, we propose a new Unified Gaussian Dense-Anchoring (UGDA) method by densely anchoring the limited partial multi-view data into a unified dense representation space.
+The first phase Dense Gaussian Anchor Inverse-aggregation (DGAI) assumes that the view observations satisfy the Gaussian distribution, and estimates the view distribution of the samples by retrieving their top-$k$ neighboring base categories in the available views. \textcolor{black}{The statistics of these retrieved neighboring categories are used to model the distribution of both the missing and the available views.
+Therefore, \textcolor{black}{the view-missing issue} can be relieved by the retrieved auxiliary statistics.} \textcolor{black}{Moreover}, the dense Gaussian anchors are sampled from the training sample distribution to densely anchor the training instances in each view, thereby alleviating the negative impact of data scarcity. \textcolor{black}{Besides, the inverse anchor aggregator is adopted to aggregate the Gaussian anchors or query embeddings of different views into a unified latent space.
+By leveraging the information in each view, the data can be more representative, which is beneficial for achieving robust classification results.} Following DGAI, the Anchor Distribution Self-Rectification (ADSR) is conducted as the second phase, which aims to further adjust the representations of the Gaussian anchors and help to build a more effective anchor-based classifier.